2023 Tanur boat disaster

-The Tanur boat accident occurred on 7 May 2023 evening, when the recreational boat Atlantic capsized in Tanur Beach in Tanur, Malappuram, Kerala, India.
+On 7 May 2023, the recreational boat Atlantic capsized in Tanur Beach in Tanur, Malappuram, Kerala, India.
 The incident, on a boat carrying 37 people, caused 22 deaths and 10 injuries, including 11 children.

 Background

 Boat mishaps are a common occurrence in India due to vessels frequently being overcrowded, inadequately maintained, and lacking safety equipment.
-This incident is the fourth deadliest maritime accident in Kerala since India's independence.
+This incident is the fourth deadliest maritime accident in Kerala since India's independence in 1947.

 Incident

 Thooval Theeram is located on the Parappanangadi-Tanur municipal boundary, on the banks of the Poorapuzha river's estuary, which joins the Arabian Sea at Ottumpuram.
 The boat was on a leisure trip when it was involved in an accident during its final journey of the day.
 As per the reports, it was getting dark by the time of the capsizing.
 The accident occurred between local time 6:30 - 7:00 pm on 7 May 2023.
 It is alleged that the boat owner converted a fishing boat for tourist services.
 Later officials confirmed that the boat was operated without a fitness certificate.
 According to reports, the boat was overcrowded, and no life jackets were issued to passengers while in service.
 Twenty two people including a family of twelve members on a vacation died in the incident.

 When the service of the boat Atlanta started, the fishermen warned not to use it for tourism after finding that its bottom is round.
 The bottom of the boat should be flat for tourism use.
 It was a two-story boat and was initially a fishing boat, which was converted for the purpose of tourist services by the owner.
 When more people boarded, it tilted to one side which caused the accident.